JeremyTBradshaw/MSGraphPSEssentials/README.md

 ### ConvertFrom-JWTAccessToken

-This utility function is not actually used by any other functions in this module.
-It is simply included to give an easy way to inspect access tokens and see what headers and claims they contain.
+This utility function is included to give an easy way to inspect access tokens and see what headers and claims they contain.
 Note that MSA (Microsoft Account) access tokens are different and won't work with this function.
 Nor will refresh tokens.
 Just access tokens from Azure AD for use with organizations.

 Parameters | Description
 ---------: | :-----------